-- 1) Election of four Directors of the Company nominated by the Board, each to serve a three-year term.
-The Board has nominated each of Lisa Crutchfield, Edward F. Godfrey, Eben S. Moulton and David A. Whiteley for election as a Director of the Company and recommends a vote FOR each of these nominees.
-Information on Proposal No. 1 is included in the section entitled Proposal 1: Election of Directors. - 2) Ratification of the selection of Unitil's independent registered public accounting firm, Deloitte & Touche LLP, for fiscal year 2016.
+- 1) Election of five Directors of the Company, nominated by the Board, each to serve a three-year term.
+The Board has nominated Robert V. Antonucci, David P. Brownell, Albert H. Elfner, III, Michael B, Green, and M. Brian O'Shaughnessy for re-election as Directors and recommends a vote FOR each of these nominees.
+Information on Proposal No. 1 is included in the section entitled Proposal 1: Election of Directors. - 2) Ratification of the selection of Unitil's independent registered public accounting firm, Deloitte & Touche LLP, for fiscal year 2017.
 The Board recommends a vote FOR this proposal.
-Information on Proposal No. 2 is included in the section entitled Proposal 2: Ratification of Selection of Deloitte & Touche LLP, as Independent Registered Public Accounting Firm for 2016. - 3) Transaction of any other business that may properly be brought before the Annual Meeting.
+Information on Proposal No. 2 is included in the section entitled Proposal 2: Ratification of Selection of Deloitte & Touche LLP as Independent Registered Public Accounting Firm for 2017. - 3) Approval, on an advisory basis, of the compensation of the Company's named executive officers.
+The Board recommends a vote FOR this proposal.
+Information on Proposal No. 3 is included in the section entitled Proposal 3: Approval, on an Advisory Basis, of the Compensation of the Company's Named Executive Officers. - 4) A vote, on an advisory basis, as to whether future approval, on an advisory basis, of the compensation of the Company's named executive officers should occur every one, two or three years.
+The Board recommends a vote FOR holding future shareholder advisory votes every three years.
+Information on Proposal No. 4 is included in the section entitled Proposal 4: Advisory Vote on the Frequency of Future Advisory Votes on Executive Compensation. - 5) Transaction of any other business that may properly be brought before the Annual Meeting.